jkitching/jkitching.github.io/content/posts/sql-queries-on-csv.md

 A few notes:

-* The first two lines of the file is extraneous information that Samsung Health includes for its own purposes.
+* The first line of the file is extraneous information that Samsung Health includes for its own purposes.
 Hence the `tail -n +2` command.
 * It turns out that there is one more header value than in the data rows themselves.
 Some of these tools are not particularly happy about this, and so the `sed` command removes the very last (empty) header value.

 # q